David-M-Johnson/HPC-Job-Monitor/README.md

 ## Features

-- Connects to HPC clusters using SSH (via [Paramiko](https://github.com/paramiko/paramiko))
+- Connects to HPC clusters using SSH (via [Paramiko](https://github.com/paramiko/paramiko)) or [sshpass](https://linux.die.net/man/1/sshpass#:~:text=sshpass%20is%20a%20utility%20designed,by%20an%20interactive%20keyboard%20user/.)
 - Periodically updates job status with customizable interval (no faster than 30 seconds)
 - Displays active jobs with color-coded statuses:
   - **Green**: Running jobs
   - **Orange**: Queued jobs
   - **Red**: Other statuses
-- Maintains a separate list of finished jobs (displaying Job ID, Run Folder, Class, Job Name, and Status)
+  - **Blue**: Finished Jobs
 - The program will also store a 'history' of ongoing and finished jobs.
-This way, if it stops and restarts, it can pick up from where it left off; however, if the program must at some point run while the job is active, otherwise it will never show up in the 'finished' jobs table.
+This way, if the program terminates and restarts, it can pick up from where it left off; however, the program must at some point run while the job is active, otherwise it will never show up in the 'finished' jobs table.

 ---

 ## Requirements

 - Python 3.6+
-- Paramiko
+- Paramiko or sshpass
 - Tkinter

 ---